You deserve form and function in the heart of your home

 7) Save your pantry label designs to maintain your new pantry aesthetics

-Any organization system, including pantry organization, should have some flexibility built in so you can adapt it as your needs change.
-Your picky toddler might outgrow animal crackers, your partner may be on a pretzel-craving kick for a few months.
+Any organization system, including pantry organization, should have some flexibility built.
+That way you can adapt it as your needs change.
+For example, when your picky toddler outgrows animal crackers, or your partner gets on a pretzel-craving kick for a few months.

-It ‘s a good idea to have your pantry label design ready to apply any time you need it.
-Not only are Avery label templates easy to customize, you don ‘t even need to download or install anything— you can design online from any device.
+It’s a good idea to have your pantry label design ready to apply any time you need it.
+Not only are Avery label templates easy to customize, but you also don’t even need to download or install anything— you can design online from any device.

 The takeaway: pantry organization ideas you can apply to the entire kitchen

-Pantry organization is the perfect first step to achieving an Insta-worthy kitchen.
-It helps get groceries off the countertops and it ‘s a manageable project you can accomplish in a single weekend.
+That’s why pantry organization is the perfect first step to achieving an Insta-worthy kitchen.
+It helps get groceries off the countertops and it’s a manageable project you can accomplish in a single weekend.

-- Save your custom labels online so you can easily label new items/containers with a cohesive aesthetic
+Finally, save your custom to your free online Avery account so you can easily label new items/containers with a cohesive aesthetic.

 Check out more home organization ideas right here on our blog.
 Or, follow us on Instagram and Pinterest for more inspiration.